 - Environment: Beautification initiatives at our parks, playgrounds, and natural areas

-- Research: Writing activities that create new knowledge or document local history
+- Research: Projects that create new knowledge or document local history

 - Health: Activities, training, and friendly competitions involving sports